 The Electoral Legislation Amendment Bill 2018 will overhaul Victoria’s political donations regime by eliminating large donations and usher in Australia’s most transparent donation disclosure laws to give Victorians increased confidence in political decision-making.

-- Big donations – BANNED
+Big political donations – BANNED

-- Secret donations – BANNED
+Secret political donations – BANNED

-- Foreign donations – BANNED
+Foreign political donations – BANNED

-All donations from foreign corporations and foreign nationals will be banned.
+All political donations from foreign corporations and foreign nationals will be banned.
 Dual citizens, Australian Residents or companies with an ABN will be subject to the new regular rules.

 Why are these changes needed?

-Victoria’s current donation laws are based on the national ones, which means that multi-national corporations and vested interests can donate millions to political parties.
+Victoria’s current political donation laws are based on the national ones, which means that multi-national corporations and vested interests can donate millions to political parties.

 What’s covered by the new laws?

+All political parties will be covered by the laws, with harsh penalties for non-compliance.
+Bodies set up to fundraise for political parties will be covered by the rules.
 Third-party campaigners will also be covered, including trade unions, industry bodies, and independent organisations involved in Victorian political campaigning.